extism/js-pdk/README.md

    [CJS Module syntax](https://nodejs.org/api/modules.html#modules-commonjs-modules)
    when not using a bundler.
 So the `export` keyword is not directly supported.
    See the [Using with a Bundler](#using-with-a-bundler) section for more.
 3. In this PDK we code directly to the ABI.
-We get input from the using using `Host.input*` functions and we return data back with the `Host.output*` functions.
+We get input from the Host using `Host.input*` functions and we return data back with the `Host.output*` functions.